 Everyone wants to visit Venice and see its uniqueness.
 From Ernest Hemingway to Ezra Pound to Italo Calvino to Thomas Mann, several known writers and poets have raved about this city.
 But let’s face it, traveling to Venice can be expensive, overwhelming and crowded.

-Taking this cue, me and my fellow bloggers, have compiled a list of travel tips for a trip to the City of Canals.
-We know Venice is touristy so we have tried to encapsulate some offbeat points that will help you on your lovely Venetian trip:
+Taking this cue, my fellow bloggers and I have compiled a list of travel tips to the City of Canals.
+We know Venice is very touristy so we have tried to encapsulate some offbeat places that will help you on your lovely Venetian trip!
+Buon divertimento!

 –Diana of Italy Translated says, “When you visit Venice, go with an open mind as its very touristy.
 But remember that there is no other place like that in the world.
 People don’t like it for these reasons but try to see beyond it”

 Debra of Bagni di Lucca says, “If you want a local experience dine at Alla Vedova.
 Its a great place with delicious food and is not expensive.”

 Monica of Cook in Venice says, “When you come to Venice don’t try to squash too many visits in a short time: you won’t savour the real feel of Venice.
 Pick maximum two visits/activities per day and then enjoy the pleasure of not having any cars around.”

 Lyn of Traveling with Lyn says, “In Venice use the local transport- the Vaporetto, which is the water bus.
 It is a fun way to travel.
 Don’t forget to buy a day or multi day pass as it makes it so easy to hop on and hop off the vaporetti to get to different islands.”